nlesc-recruit/PowerSensor3/docs/INSTALLATION_DEVICE.md

 # Device installation guide
-Start with the physical installation of the PowerSensor, then install the firmware to the device.
+Start with the physical installation of PowerSensor3, then install the firmware to the device.
 When both are completed succesfully, install the host library with [this guide](INSTALLATION_HOST.md) and get to know the device with the [user guide](USERGUIDE.md).

-## Installing the PowerSensor
+## Installing PowerSensor3
 Before starting, turn off and unplug the power of the host system.
 In the case of a GPU, a PCI-e riser card or cable is needed to be able to measure the 3.3 V and 12 V power coming from the PCI-e slot of the motherboard.
 12 V power coming directly from the PSU can be connected to a PowerSensor3 sensor board.
 A second ATX power cable should be used to connect the PowerSensor3 sensor board to the GPU.
 Take care to use sensor boards with appropiate voltage and current sensors, taking into account the maximum voltage and current:

 Connection  | Voltage (V) | Maximum power (W) | Maximum current (A)